miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Added Domination options for Danielle and Romero quest prostitutes.
 Added Humanity gain for saving Johansen instead of missing torture.
 Modified placeholder names and descriptions of four upgrade books.
-Made NPCs act comforting to more disciplines and added male sounds.
+Made NPCs act comforting to more Disciplines and added male sounds.
 Altered duplicate Lu Fang conditions and re-added Nadia sentences.
 Made Vandal more talkative and Milligan react right when Dominated.
 Repaired completing Larry's quest being impossible in basic patch.